zunstraal/J-Co-Project/languageSpecification/getCollection.md

 # Get Collection Command
-Retrieves a collection of documents from a repository or from the Internet.
+Retrieves a collection of documents from the Intermediate Results database, a NoSQL repository previuosly declared by means of the [USE DB command](/languageSpecification/useDb.md), or from the Internet.